Strandgaard96/dotfiles/readme.rst

 Setup
 -----

 A makefile is used to create all relevant symlinks and directories.
 Also downloads various tools.
+There are multiple build targets.
+If you are running on a system without sudo, do install_remote

 .. code-block:: bash